 i.
 Or, as expressed by the Psalmist in Psalm 46:4-5: There is a river whose streams shall make glad the city of God, the holy place of the tabernacle of the Most High.
 God is in the midst of her, she shall not be moved; God shall help her, just at the break of dawn.

 ii.
 “One of the gladdest things on earth is water.
 There is nothing in all the world so precious to the eye and the imagination of the inhabitant of the dry, burning and thirsty East, as a plentiful supply of bright, pure, and living water.”
 (Seiss)

 iii.
-Poole says that this point of this river is “To let us know, that in heaven there shall be no want of any thing that can make the saints happy.”
+Poole wrote that this idea of this river was “To let us know, that in heaven there shall be no want of any thing that can make the saints happy.”

 b.
 Clear as crystal: God’s provision in the New Jerusalem is described with pure, absolutely unpolluted waters.
 “Its waters are literal waters, of a nature and quality answering to that of the golden city to which they belong.
 Man on earth never knew such waters, as men on earth never knew such a city; but the city is a sublime reality.”
 (Seiss)

 c.
 From the throne of God and of the Lamb: This river of provision comes right from God’s throne.
 Because it comes from God, it cannot be anything other than pure and abundant.

 i.
 Ezekiel saw a glorious river (Ezekiel 47) flow down from the temple in Jerusalem and into the sea, but that river belongs to the millennial earth.
 It is perhaps the final preview of this heavenly river.
 This is a better river with better trees.